alexandergall/bf-sde-nixpkgs/README.md

 Ubuntu.
 Every six months, in March and September, there is a new release named `<year>.<month>`.
 At the time of writing, the current release is 20.03.
-The installation procedure will always chose the current release at that point in time.
+The installation procedure will always chose the "unstable" version of the next release at that point in time.

 Nix uses the concept of a [channel](https://nixos.org/manual/nix/stable/#sec-channels) to refer